Barcelona Buses & Services

-Barcelona buses cover all corners of the city with more than 100 routes in the city and many more that connect the city of Barcelona to nearby towns.
-It’s a cheap way to travel around the city at a slower pace.
+Barcelona buses cover all corners of the city.
+There are more than 100 routes around Barcelona and many more that connect the city to nearby towns.
+Bus travel is a a cheap alternative which allows you to take in the scenery en route.
 Barcelona has a transport fleet of more than 1000 buses which connect all the city’s districts and the metropolitan area.
-The buses have low floors and are adapted for people with reduced mobility.
+Every bus that operates in and around the city have low floors and are also adapted for people with reduced mobility.

 Bus stops in the city are covered areas, usually with a bench or a pole that has a bus number listed on top.
-Around the pole, there are bus maps showing the routes of each of the buses that come to that particular stop.
-Some of the writing may be in Spanish, but the maps are clear with points of interest for tourists also noted.
-Some of the bus stops in the city also have digital panels to inform travellers of when the next ride will be arriving.
+Around the pole, there are bus maps showing the routes of each of the buses that stop at that particular stop.
+Some of the writing may be in Spanish, but the maps are clear with points of interest for tourists also noted clearly.
+Some of the bus stops in the city also have digital panels to inform travellers how long they’ll have to wait until the next ride comes along.

-An important point to know when it comes to the Barcelona buses is that if you do not have a ticket, then you will need to carry with you the correct change.
+When using the bus service, always ensure you have the correct change for the ride, if you don’t have a pre-paid ticket.
 Bus operators don’t make change for large bills.
-If you’re using the bus for just one trip, make sure you have as close to the right change as you can.
+If you’re using the bus for just one trip, be sure to have as close to the right change as you can.

 The interurban bus service links Barcelona with the other towns in the metropolitan area.
-See the timetables of the various buses by searching the AMB (Àrea Metropolitana de Barcelona) website.
+For further details on routes to other areas, check out AMB (Àrea Metropolitana de Barcelona).

-You can buy joint tickets which will allow you to travel around the city with ease.
-Travellers can purchase tickets at any metro station and FGC station via the vending machines and at the pay booths.
+To explore the entire city by bus, consider buying a joint ticket.
+This will allow for hassle free and easy travelling around the city.
+Tickets can be purchased at any metro station and FGC station via the vending machines and at the pay booths.
+If Spanish is not your first language, don’t worry.
 The vending machines have different language settings.
-On the buses, you can only buy one-way tickets from the driver.
+Bare in mind that once on the bus, you can only buy one-way tickets from the driver.

-A ticket for zone 1 should be all you need.
-It covers the whole city region, some of the suburbs and the airport.
-Most of Barcelona’s sights can be reached with this ticket.
-The fare zones 2-6 cover the edges of the city and towns further away.
-The beach town of Sitges, for example, is in zone 3, the much-visited Monastery of Montserrat in zone 4, Malgrat de Mar in zone 6.
-Check out the fare zones on the website of the FGC.
+If you’re looking to explore the most popular attractions, the majority of these are situated in Zone 1.
+This will cover you for the entire city region, some of the suburbs as well as the airport.
+Zones 2-6 cover the edges of the city and towns further away.
+The beach town of Sitges, for example, is in Zone 3.
+T much-visited Monastery of Montserrat is in Zone 4, and Malgrat de Mar is in Zone 6.

 In addition to the one-way tickets, there is a “T-10 pass” that is valid for ten rides.
-It is recommended to buy one as in Barcelona you will use the public transport system quite frequently.
 The T-10 is a lot cheaper than 10 single one-way tickets and does not expire.
-If you haven’t used it up, you can use it again next time you go to Barcelona.
+If you haven’t used it up, you can use it again next time you visit Barcelona.
 The T-10 can be used by several persons at the same time on the metro, tram or bus.
-For each person you have to validate the ticket once (there are validation machines at the entrance to the metro and in the buses).
+For each person you have to validate the ticket once.
+There are validation machines at the entrance to the metro and in on the bus.